japoveda10/webservice/README.md

     `$ nodemon app.js`

     Nodemon restarts the server when it detects changes in app.js.
-If you do not have it installed on your computer, you can run to install it globally on your computer
+If you do not have Nodemon installed on your computer, you can run the following command to install it globally on your computer:

     `$ npm install -g nodemon`